Identifying a Psychopath: 20 Subtle and Hidden Signs

 3. They exude a subtle but definite air of confidence and superiority.
 Their body language occasionally reads as ‘haughty.’
 You will see flashes of it now and then and feel it’s out of character (another example of incongruity).
 Their physical posture gives off vibes of “superiority, hidden powers and amused indifference,” says author Sam Vaknin, who claims to be a psychopath.

-4. They tell you stories of shady or unsavory things they did in the past.
+4. They tell you stories of shady, unsavory, or criminal things they did in the past.
 Psychopaths love to tell the tales of their business and sexual exploits, while at the same time you feel convinced they’re not that way any longer.

 5. Psychopaths need little sleep.
 They’re always on the go in their quest for stimulation.
 They may sleep just four or five hours per night.